liamhays/alum/README.md

   dependency count.

 I am retiring my previous software HPex, a GUI tool that accomplished a similar task.
-HPex was written in Python 3 and the GUI framework wxPython, which meant that the end user needed hundreds of megabytes of shared libraries and executables to run HPex.
+HPex was written in Python 3 and wxPython, which meant that the end user needed hundreds of megabytes of shared libraries and executables to run HPex.

 Alum is *not* a GUI because a) I can make better software if I don't need to focus on GUI programming, b) in my experience, the kind of